gbgabiola/notes/quotes.md

 > "People who are crazy enough to think they can change the world, are the ones who do." - Apple Computers

 > "Fear leads to self-doubt which is the worst enemy of creativity." - David Ogilvy

+> "Art is never finished, only abandoned." - Leonardo da Vinci

+> "Anyone who has never made a mistake has never tried anything new." - Albert Einstein

+> "Art washes away from the soul the dust of everyday life." - Pablo Picasso

+> "As long as you're being a copycat, you will never be the best copycat." - Dr. Eric Thomas

+> "The power of imagination makes us infinite." - John Muir

+> "Technical skill is mastery of complexity, while creativity is mastery of simplicity." - Christopher Zeeman

 ## Inspiration